-The Automotive Performance Club strives to bring unity among the Automotive Technicians and to provide community service to other students, and develop automotive awareness.
-Club Advisors: Monty Prather, 509-542-4746, firstname.lastname@example.org, Sean Totten, 509-542-4683, email@example.com, Don Von Holten, 509-542-4770, firstname.lastname@example.org
+The Automotive Performance Club strives to bring unity among the Automotive Technicians to provide community service to other students and develop automotive awareness.
+All CBC students are welcome to attend.
+Club Advisors: Monty Prather, 509-542-4746, firstname.lastname@example.org & Peter Neilson, 509-542-4683, email@example.com

 Born This Way Alliance Club

-Dreams Without Borders
+Dreams Without Borders Club

-Dreams without Borders is the official voice of undocumented students at Columbia Basin College.
+Dreams without Borders is the voice of undocumented students at Columbia Basin College.
 This community exists to offer leadership opportunities, raise awareness on the rights and policies affecting undocumented students, empower our community, and provide student support among our peers to ensure retention in higher education.
-As leaders, we will advocate to make sure every student receives an equitable opportunity to access higher education.
-Dreams without Borders welcomes all students.
+As leaders, we advocate to make sure every student receives an equitable opportunity to access higher education.
+Dreams without Borders welcome all students.
 Club Advisor: Elizabeth Hernandez-Osorio, 509-542-4504, firstname.lastname@example.org.